cloudscribe/cloudscribe.SimpleContent/README.md

 * Migrate your existing blog to SimpleContent using [MiniBlog Formatter](https://github.com/madskristensen/MiniBlogFormatter)
 * __Inline editing__ of blog posts and pages
 * Supports multiple tenants by host name even without a database
+* Support for using [cloudscribe.Core](https://github.com/joeaudette/cloudscribe) for user and site/tenant management
+* Support for using Entity Framework Core
 * Easy setting for serving static files from another domain.
 *  __Open Live Writer__ (OLW) and __Windows Live Writer__ (WLW) support
 * You don't have to use OLW/WLW (but you should)